Caroline Levy, President

 As a special educator and special needs mom, Janna understands the importance of collaboration and open communication.
 She hopes to bring families and school communities in APS together in authentic partnerships toward a shared goal for the success of all students.

-Maria Votsch, VP Communications
+Maria Votsch, Secretary

 Katherine Harris, Past – President